Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

   of converting to pandas as an intermediate step.
 - The Polars API becomes more widespread, as opposed to all libraries trying to imitate pandas.

-There's actually one item on my wishlist.
-It's way more ambitious that the above ones, and I don't know if we'll ever see it happen.
+There's actually one more item on my wishlist.
+It's way more ambitious than the above ones, and I don't know if we'll ever see it happen.
 However, I'm a dreamer, so that's not going to stop me from hoping:

 - I hope that Duolingo will finally add a Lithuanian course to their catalog.

-That's it from me, I look forward to revisiting this post in one year's time to see in which direction data science has gone.
+I look forward to revisiting this post in one year's time to see in which direction data science has gone.
 Now please go out and use the Polars API!